amdyasin47/rfid/README.md

     - Add your Wifi password
     - Replace the Google Script Deployment ID with the ID obtained in step 8 above

+    *Note:  The Sheet Name Is Yours `Technology Name From Your ID Card`.*

     *Note:  The Deployment ID must be contained in quotation marks as shown in the example code.
 The Deployment ID can also be found by clicking `Deploy > Manage Deployments`.*

-3. Install the HTTPSRedirect library from here:
+4. Install the HTTPSRedirect library from here:

     https://github.com/electronicsguy/HTTPSRedirect